CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2022-08-07-Enable-colab-for-longer-runtimes.md

 ---
 layout: post
 title: How to enable colab for longer runtimes by keeping it active
+description: 'How to enable colab for longer runtimes by keeping it active.'
 date: 2022-07-08
 ---
 This [post](https://stackoverflow.com/questions/54057011/google-colab-session-timeout) is of help:

 **Steps:**